spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 - Canonical MAAS installed, set up, and available in your environment.

-- A linux computer with a docker daemon installed and a connection to Palette and the MAAS endpoint.
+- A linux computer with a Docker daemon installed and a connection to Palette and the MAAS endpoint.
 The installer must be invoked on a linux system.

 - One IP address for a Kubernetes control plane.